-The Brubeck Institute is proud to welcome its new 2015-2016 Brubeck Fellows!
-They include pianist Max Holm (Florida), Emmett Sher (New York), Zane DeBord (Illinois), Tim Angulo (California) and returning for his second year, Lucas Bere (California).
+The Brubeck Institute is proud to welcome its new 2016-2017 Brubeck Fellows!
+They include pianist Jamael Dean (California), saxophonist Isaiah Collier (Illinois), trumpeter Brandon Woody(Maryland), bassist Zane DeBord (Illinois) and drummer Tim Angulo (California).

-Drummer Timothy Angulo, from Berkeley, California, has been studying jazz since the age of 14.
+Also returning for his second year is drummer Timothy Angulo.
+Tim is from Berkeley, California, and has been studying jazz since the age of 14.
 Throughout his musical career he has been a member of groups such as The Young Musicians Choral Orchestra, SF Jazz High School All-Stars, and The Next Generation Jazz Orchestra (2015).
 Growing up in the Bay Area Tim has been mentored by and been able to play with great local musicians such as Faye Carol, Geechi Taylor, Howard Wiley, Marcus Shelby, Sly Randolph, Joe Warner, Jeff Chambers, David Ewell, Mike Aaberg, and Teodross Avery.

 About University of the Pacific's Brubeck Institute: